 There are two common reasons for this feeling:

-- The predictability of comfort, esthetics and/or function is not as easily achieved as it is with the fixed restorative cases.
+The predictability of comfort, esthetics and/or function is not as easily achieved as it is with the fixed restorative cases.

-- Dental school education, unfortunately, has fallen short of teaching sound removable prosthodontic principles.
+Dental school education, unfortunately, has fallen short of teaching sound removable prosthodontic principles.

 This denture course is designed to review basic removable prosthodontic principles and techniques so that the dentist will have a higher level of confidence when making his/her next set of complete dentures.
-Understanding where the teeth need to be esthetically, functionally and phonetically is paramount for success whether it be conventional complete dentures, immediate dentures or a setup trying for an implant-supported prosthesis.
+Understanding where the teeth need to be esthetically, functionally and phonetically is paramount for success whether it be conventional complete dentures, immediate dentures or a setup try-in for an implant-supported prosthesis.